pace-rs/docs/src/getting_started.md

 `--at` flag, your time should be in the format `HH:MM`.
 If you don't specify a time, Pace will use the current time.
 Using a different ending time than the current time is useful if you forgot to end the activity at the right time, but you want to make sure the time is logged correctly.
+You cannot end an activity with an ending time in the future.

 ### Pausing an Activity